TormStorm/jagex-launcher-linux/README.md

 This repo contains instruction on how to install the Jagex Launcher on linux with RuneLite through Wine.

-** **This is a work in progress** **
-<br>If you have any problems with the instucions please create a pull request and i will try to fix it.

-**This document does _NOT_ contain any links for the Jagex Launcher or RuneLite.
-Make sure to download the files from correct sources**
+**This document does _NOT_ contain any links to the Jagex Launcher or RuneLite for obvious reasons.
+Please make sure to download the files from correct websites**

 ## Why i created this repo